-- Chop meat and fat into 1 inch chunks.
+- Chop meat and fat into chunks that will fit into your grinder.

 - Take out half the fennel seeds and half the black pepper.
 Why?
 You’ll want to add them right before you do that final mix.
 This keeps the spices whole, altering the sausage’s texture, making eating it more interesting.

 - Combine the salt, the rest of the pepper, garlic and green garlic with the meat, mix well with your hands and let it rest in the fridge for about an hour.